Dheatly23/godot-wasm/README.md

   * Newer `extern` API using externrefs, with interop with legacy API.
     Some programming language might not support it at all.
   * Component-based API.
 Requires component model.
-* WASI common API ~~with in-memory filesystem~~.
+* WASI common API with in-memory filesystem.

-  **NOTE:** In-memory filesystem is currently disabled due to dependency problems.
-  It will be enabled in the future if possible.

 * Native resource support to ease import/export.
 * Optional support for component model and WASI 0.2